werdnakof/DatabaseNotes/04_-_Storage.md

 Address Management
 - Every Block and record has two addresses: database address (secondary storage), memory address (buffer)
-- need to translate database address to memory address in buffer (Pointer Swizzling)
+- need to translate database address to memory address in buffer (pointer Swizzling)

 Pointer Swizzling
 - Consists of: 1 bit to indicate whether the pointer is a database address or a memory address, Database or memory pointer, as appropriate